top of page

 • Straight path → Second hill.
 You'll go down into a small valley and climb up again to reach it.

+We camped on the first hill (left path) and explored the second hill the next morning.
 As the sun set, we set up our tents and cooked a simple dinner.
 But the real show started after dark.
 Away from Bengaluru's light pollution, the stars were breathtaking.
 We spent hours just lying on the rocks, looking up.

 View of the star-lit sky from atop Harihara Betta